Most people understand information faster and better when it’s presented visually.

 Nearly all of us have had to proofread and edit a document that someone else has created.
 We print it out, grab our red pen, and note on the printed pages where to make the requested changes.

-Unfortunately, unless you then want to scan your pages and email them, that doesn’t really work in a remote environment.
+Unfortunately, unless you then want to scan your pages and email them, that doesn’t really work in a remote or hybrid environment.
+Why take that extra step?

 Snagit can help!

-In this example, I used Snagit to grab screenshots of specific pages in an ebook and note where changes were needed.
+In image above, I used Snagit to grab screenshots of specific pages in an ebook and note where changes were needed.
 Just like with traditional document editing, the recipient can see exactly what I want and where I want it.

 This took almost no time at all.